cryingpotat0/seamus/README.md

 - :check: Ability to delete post
 - :check: Proper date picker
 - :check: Test integration with Astro blog
-- Jupyter Renderer integration
+- :check: Jupyter Renderer integration
     - The serialized contents should just be the data at the cell
 - Cannon integration
-- Add support for tags from a fixed list defined
+- Add support for tags from a fixed list defined --- just did a stringarray
 - Add media integration
 - Add support for imagepicker with media uploads to convex
 - Clean up UI